 - Clean with damp mop

 One indispensable tool for any warehouse, facility or supply chain manager is a thermal transfer printer to generate signs and labels that complement floor marking supplies.
 The DuraLabel line of printers from Graphic Products can even allow users to create custom-printed floor marking, as well as signs and labels for safety, efficiency, wayfinding and other applications.
-Printable Floor Marking Tape is the perfect tool for customized messages, including text and symbols, that supplement an overall floor marking scheme.
+Printable Floor Marking Tape is the perfect tool for customized messages that supplement an overall floor marking scheme.